 Energy consumption is a global issue and California is leading the charge in enacting legislation to reduce the state’s carbon footprint.
 Simply put, the long-term goal of Title 24 is to ensure a brighter future for California by increasing the energy efficiency of commercial and industrial buildings.
-However, landlords and tenants have been feeling the short-term effects of Title 24, which include higher construction cost (typically 10% to 20%) and longer timelines to complete the same scope of work.
+However, landlords and tenants have been feeling the short-term effects of Title 24, which include higher construction cost (typically 10% to 20%) and longer timelines to get work completed.

 New construction is automatically required to comply with Title 24, but, the law also applies to renovations of existing improvements depending on their scope.
 Common triggers include changes to lighting fixtures and mechanical infrastructure, which are difficult avoid when renovating an office suite.
 Fortunately, only the suite actually being renovated is subject to the Title 24 code.
 That way, landlords of existing buildings can spread the cost of new regulations over time as tenant turnover occurs.

 For buildings less than 10,000 SF, the contractor is permitted to review designs.
 Renovations in buildings 10,000-50,000 SF can be completed by a design engineer while renovations in buildings over 50,000 SF must be completed by a third party not associated with the building project.
 The majority of office and industrial buildings in Orange County fall into the latter two categories, which once again, increases costs and extends timelines.

 Title 24 is front and center in almost every lease negotiation, as the parties each attempt to pass the cost of compliance on to the other.
 We are seeing landlords offering TI allowances rather than turnkey build-outs along with higher rental rates, while tenants are making more of an effort to find space that requires fewer alterations in hopes of avoiding compliance.